Solo 401(k): Self-Employed Retirement Plan

 • After-tax Roth component.
 Similar to other 401(k) plans that have a Roth component, an Individual 401(k) can be designed as either a Traditional Individual 401(k) or a Roth Solo 401(k) plan.
 There are no income limits for contributions to a Roth Solo 401(k).
 But keep in mind, annual contributions must stay within the limits.

-Possible Drawbacks to Consider:
+Possible drawbacks to consider:

 • Administration and reporting.
 Unlike the SEP IRA which is not subject to annual IRS filings, annual reporting is required for Individual 401(k) plans.
 Filing form 5500 is necessary when the account reaches $250,000 at the end of the year